The importance of the Google Analytics hostname report

 - [optional] You can click on Verify this filter for a quick glance of how the filter will work.
 You should only see spam or irrelevant hostnames on the left side of the preview table.

 If you get this message: "This filter would not have changed your data.
 Either the filter configuration is incorrect, or the set of sampled data is too small"

 It is probably because of the limited data used by this featureTry verifying it with a quick segment (if you haven't done it yet).

 - After making sure your filter is ok, Save the filter.

-IMPORTANT: This filter doesn't require regular updates, but it's essential to update the expression whenever you add the tracking ID to new service or domain.
+IMPORTANT: This filter doesn't require regular updates, but it's essential to update the expression whenever you add the tracking ID to new service, tool, or domain.